Be a Model for Navigating Uncertainty

 We also must fill our lives with reminders that we matter.
 It is this sense of meaning and purpose that can bring us joy every day and get us through the toughest times.
 This moment grants us all an opportunity to make a difference in the life of others who are isolated or vulnerable.

-The marketers get it.
-Every commercial now seems to end with, “We’re in this together!”
-Uncertainty is frightening.
-Knowing that we are not alone as we are figuring things out brings us comfort.
+Knowing that we are not alone brings us comfort.
 Alone we are vulnerable, but together we are stronger than the combination of each of our strengths.
 People joined together can take turns between drawing strength from others, and being a source of strength.
 Above all, young people should see that wise adults actively reach out to others during stressful times.

-It would be wonderful if the main lesson drawn from these times is how much relationships matter.
+It would be wonderful if the main lesson drawn from recent times is how much relationships matter.
 Being apart reminds us of our drive to be near each other.
-Imagine the meaning things previously taken for granted will hold when this is over.
-This generation will understand and appreciate the simple joy of being with grandparents, extended family, friends, and community.
+Things previously taken for granted suddenly were seen for the value they always held.
+This generation of young people may be well-prepared to lead us into the future because they understand and appreciate the simple joy of being with grandparents, extended family, friends, and community.

 Image by: Aisa Binhashim/Children’s Hospital of Philadelphia